 Innovation, knowledge and creativity are the key drivers of success for many of today's leading firms and are integral to an organisation's ability to survive and thrive in a competitive marketplace.
 This unit is based on the increasing emphasis on the role of innovation and knowledge within an organisation and how creativity and innovation can be facilitated and managed in a work setting.
 It also introduces you to the impact of innovation and knowledge in shaping the commercial and strategic agenda of the firm in the competitive environment.
 This unit will provide you with experiences that develop your knowledge of and skills in the processes involved in managing innovation from both macro and micro perspectives.
 You will study the meanings and role of creativity and knowledge and how they impact on managerial strategies and tactics for fostering innovation in organisations.

-The ability to think and act entrepreneurial is increasingly important in modern society, regardless of your future career.
+The ability to think and act entrepreneurially is increasingly important in modern society, regardless of future career aspirations.
 This action-oriented unit is designed specifically to enable students to walk in the shoes of an entrepreneur and to experience the excitement, challenge and unpredictable nature of identifying, developing and communicating new venture value creation strategies.
 Further, this unit provides students with the opportunity to develop potential solutions for real world problems, and to present those solutions to their peers.
-In addition, students will be able to reconcile their thinking to theoretical frameworks and to past and future personal experiences.
-Students will learn how to reconcile their passion(s) into action using the Disciplined Entrepreneurship framework.
+Students will be able to reconcile their actions and experience to various frameworks, like the Disciplined Entrepreneurship framework.

 As a Human Resource Manager you must be aware of the legal, political, social, economic, financial and ethical factors impacting choices about employing people.
 These are addressed in this unit through theory and practice.